-South Africa is a land of wild beauty and offers world-class adventure activities.
-This adventure program is based in the northern and eastern part of the country and exposes students to some of the most beautiful scenery in the world, while taking them on thrilling outdoor adventures.
-Activities may be picked to suit a group’s request and can be coupled with leadership development or a team-building focus.
+South Africa is a land of wild beauty and offers world-class adventure activities and transformative experiences for students.
+This South Africa School Tour is based in the northern and eastern parts of the country.
+Students will be exposed to some of the most beautiful scenery in the world, while taking part in thrilling outdoor adventures.
+Activities may be picked to suit a group’s request and can be coupled with leadership development or team-building.

-This program starts in the cosmopolitan city of Johannesburg, South Africa’s economic hub.
+The sheer diversity of South Africa’s people and places make this an ideal location to have various experiences in a short period of time.
+This program will start in the cosmopolitan city of Johannesburg, South Africa’s economic hub.
 It then follows a route eastwards to the Kruger National Park, home to the famous Big Five.
 From here, the route extends to the Drakensburg, South Africa’s highest mountain range and then finishes in Durban on the shores of the warm Indian Ocean.

 - Abseiling and rock climbing